xqr0505/CPT111-CW3/README.md

 User can log in with their ID and password, and are verified against the stored CSV data.
 ### 2. Quiz Functionality
 **2.1 Topic Selection:**
-User can select a topic from Computer Science, Electronic Engineering, English and Mathematics **2.2 Question Selection:**
+User can select a topic from the exist topics in the question bank.

+**2.2 Question Selection:**
 1. Question are randomly selected from XML files in questionsBank.
 2. Only validate questions are selected.